 Play on the playgrounds and walk along the paths at Heritage Park or Clearmeadows Park.
 Get in some exercise with a hot yoga class at Hot Yoga Vancouver.
 Take the family out for a night of bowling and arcade games at Big Al’s Bowling.
 Splurge on sweets like Salted Caramel ice cream, Oreo donuts, or Apple Fritters at dot donuts.
 Try Thai dishes like Mango Sticky Rice and Teriyaki Chicken at Wild Tiger.
 Grab panini sandwiches, seasonal pastries, and coffee for lunch at Di Tazza.
 Head to Tapped Brewhouse for Avocado Fries, Pork Belly Burnt Ends, and craft beer.
 Or eat German-inspired dishes like the Chicken Schnitzel and Sauerbraten at Gustav’s Pub & Grill.

 - Home Price: $254,680 median purchase price; $827 median monthly rent

-- Crime Rate: Safer than 81% of Washington cities
+- Crime Rate: Safer than 84% of Vancouver neighborhoods